But where do you begin?

 - Eventbrite (because its free to use)

-- Meetup although I’m not a fan of the cost structure for it but it is a good place for visibility
+- Meetup although I’m not a fan of the cost structure for it but it is a good place for visibility.
+Please see my notes at the bottom of this section.

 - Group Website – doesnt have to be fancy and GitHub pages are a good free way to get this sorted as well.